EOLab-HSRW/drones/maintainers/operational-setup.md

 [[toc]]

+## Mechanical Checks

+- Frame integrity: No cracks or any other mechanical defect
+- Structural Symmetry: check for arm symmetry, measure diagonals from motor to motor to ensure symmetrical geometry.
+- Screw and Bolt Tightness: Make sure all the screw and bolts are fully thight
+- Motor mount: check for no play on the motor mounts
+- Landing gear
+- Propeller Clearance
+- Component Mounting (non-electrical): Brackets, antenna mounts, and accessory holders should be tight and aligned.

+## Electrical Checks

 ## Flash Latest Firmware

 In case that the drone is already in our [catalog](https://drones.eolab.de/#drones), make sure to flash the latest version of the firmware, you can follow the page [How to Flash Firmware](/common-operational-manual/flash-firmware.html) for more information.